Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate-import-2.md

 If you enter in <kbd>a</kbd>+<kbd>Enter</kbd> the p12 migration will be aborted, and nodectl will continue the installation creating a **new** p12.

 :::warning CANCEL IMPORT
-If you choose the <kbd>a</kbd> option, the p12 import will be cancelled and the installation will continue.  nodectl will create a new p12 key store.
+If you choose the <kbd>a</kbd> option, the p12 import will be cancelled and the installation will continue.  nodectl will create a new p12 keystore.
 :::

 ### Continue